 Something is eating holes in my new broccoli plants.
 Should I be worried, and if so, what should I do?

 The Bt product is a good choice; it's made from a bacteria and it only kills the worms that eat it; it won’t harm other insects, pets or humans.
 Johnny’s Selected Seeds offers a brand (Dipel) as either a dust or a powder that you mix with water and spray.
 This "dry flowable" powder will last "indefinitely" so you won’t have to buy it fresh every year.
-And Peaceful Valley Farm Supply sells a nifty Solo 1-liter sprayer that has a trombone extension and adjustable nozzle so that you can get the spray onto the undersides of the leaves, where the caterpillars like to hang out.
+And Peaceful Valley Farm Supply sells nifty Solo sprayers that have trombone extensions and adjustable nozzles so that you can get the spray onto the undersides of the leaves, where the caterpillars like to hang out.

 — Cheryl Long, editor in chief